benstaniford/vim-open-explorer/README.md

 ## Requirements

 - Windows OS
-- `cygpath` utility (usually included with Git for Windows or Cygwin)
+- `cygpath` utility (usually included with Git for Windows or Cygwin, only required if typing UNIX style paths, e.g. ~/mydir)

 The plugin uses `cygpath` to convert Unix-style or Windows paths to a format suitable for Windows Explorer.
 It will attempt to use `cygpath` from your system `PATH`, and if not found, will try `C:/Program Files/Git/usr/bin/cygpath.exe` (the default location for Git Bash).